-We do not need any documents from you unless the car is going out of the country.
 Domestic transport is simple.
-You or someone on your behalf needs to release the vehicle to the carrier at pick-up.
+You, or someone on your behalf, needs to release the vehicle to the carrier at pick-up.
 The carrier will ask for the keys and a signature on the Bill of Lading (BOL).
 The BOL is a really important document.
 It is not only a receipt but also an inspection report.
-When the carrier inspects the car, make sure that all the existing damages are marked down.
-Never sign a blank or incomplete document and don’t forget to request your copy before the carrier leaves the pick-up site.
+When the carrier inspects the car, make sure that all existing damages are marked.
+Never sign a blank or incomplete document and always request a copy before the carrier leaves with your vehicle.

 Moving to the City that Never Sleeps

 Moving to The Big Apple can become a life-changing experience, no matter where you’re currently living.
 But when moving from Texas to New York, expect that experience to be much more intense.
 You’ll be moving to the Big Apple, after all!
 So get ready to experience a mix of feelings like fear, excitement, and doubt while settling into your new life in this fabulous city.

 As a cultural, media, and financial capital of the world, New York knows how to attract droves of people and make its citizens’ life feel wonderful and miserable at the same time.
 No worries though!
 Once you get used to the city’s fast pace, you will be able to fully enjoy all its greatness, atmosphere, and glamour.
 Home to more than 8.6 million people as of 2017, New York is one of the most densely populated cities in the US.